A Closer Look at Nordfjord

 Hoven restaurant on top offers delicious meals both from the grill and a-la-carte menu.
 With an incredible 210 degree panoramic view overlooking Mt.
 Skåla, Lake Lovatnet, Jostedalsbreen Glacier, and the Nordfjord you will be hard pushed to find a restaurant with better views.

-Those of you who like more of a challenge to earn your views might enjoy climbing the mountain by Via Ferrata.
+Those of you who like more of a challenge to earn your views might enjoy climbing the mountain by a Via Ferrata route.
 Via Ferrata is an Italian term used to describe a succession of steel ladders, bridges, and wires leading you up vertical cliff faces.
 Translated literally it means “iron road”.
 Those brave enough will traverse the longest Via Ferrata bridge in Europe, Gjølmunne at 120m.
 The trip usually takes 5-6 hours, luckily, you can enjoy the convenience of the Skylift on your way back down.
-We highly recommend joining in on a guided trip!

 Mt.
 Skåla offers a grueling yet rewarding hike if climbing does not tick any boxes for you.
 The imposingly beautiful mountain towers 1848m over the village of Loen.
 Here’s a fun fact: in 1891 a stone tower was painstakingly built with three-tier bunk beds sleeping 22.
 The brainchild of Dr Hans Henrik Gerhard Kloumann was built to inspire recreation for body and soul.